electron/electronjs.org-old/data/blog/electron-7-0.md

  * Added Windows on Arm (64 bit) release. [#18591](https://github.com/electron/electron/pull/18591), [#20112](https://github.com/electron/electron/pull/20112)
  * Added `ipcRenderer.invoke()` and `ipcMain.handle()` for asynchronous request/response-style IPC.
 These are strongly recommended over the `remote` module.
 See this "[Electron’s ‘remote’ module considered harmful](https://medium.com/@nornagon/electrons-remote-module-considered-harmful-70d69500f31)" blog post for more information. [#18449](https://github.com/electron/electron/pull/18449)
  * Added `nativeTheme` API to read and respond to changes in the OS's theme and color scheme. [#19758](https://github.com/electron/electron/pull/19758), [#20486](https://github.com/electron/electron/pull/20486)
- * Switched to a new TypeScript Definitions generator, which generates more precise definitions.
-If your TypeScript build fails, this is the likely cause. [#18103](https://github.com/electron/electron/pull/18103)
+ * Switched to a new TypeScript Definitions [generator](https://github.com/electron/docs-parser).
+The resulting definitions are more precise; so if your TypeScript build fails, this is the likely cause. [#18103](https://github.com/electron/electron/pull/18103)

-The [7.0.0 release notes](https://github.com/electron/electron/releases/tag/v7.0.0) have a fuller list of changes.
+See the [7.0.0 release notes](https://github.com/electron/electron/releases/tag/v7.0.0) for a longer list of changes.

 ## Breaking Changes